calvo0932/Geodex/TERMS_OF_SERVICE.md

 We encourage people to be aware of what they're trading and receiving and to make use of the lock and confirm functionality.

 ## Privacy and Data:
-CarFigures collects minimal user data necessary for its functionality.\
+Geodex collects minimal user data necessary for its functionality.\
 We do not share this data with third parties.\
 Do not share personal information, including:
 - Passwords